-Learn to use data analysis software (e.g. STATA) and to work with databases understand and interpret data and translate urban economic data into actionable insights - skills that are highly sought after in the labour market.
+Learn to use data analysis software (STATA) and work with databases to understand and interpret data and translate urban economic data into actionable insights - skills that are highly sought after in the labour market.

 Enjoy a study in Rotterdam

 Apply the theories you learned in the classroom to real-life cases, in a visit to one of the several innovation hubs in Rotterdam.

 Combine strong theoretic knowledge with the skills required from an urban manager, while learning how to translate research questions into applied economic analysis.